Bard MAT Program 2020 Annual Report

 - Satisfaction of employers and employment milestones (Component 4.3)

 Summary: Bard MAT again participated in the annual employer survey administered by the Mid Hudson School Study Council.
-This survey is distributed to 110 school districts in the Mid-Hudson Valley of New York; 45% responded to the 2018-19 survey; 73% of member institutions responded.
+This survey is distributed to 110 school districts in the Mid-Hudson Valley of New York, including districts where Bard’s candidates teach.
 Bard is one of the smallest programs in the consortium, and it is the farthest north.
 In nearly all items surveyed, Bard teachers scored at or above average relative to peer institutions.

 - Satisfaction of completers (Component 4.4)

-Summary: In March 2019, Bard MAT surveyed its graduates about the relationship between their preparation and their work in education.
-The ten items on the survey corresponded with the InTASC Standards for Teacher Education, and the survey met CAEP’s standards for data collection.
+Summary: In April 2020, Bard MAT surveyed its graduates about the relationship between their preparation and their work in education.
+The ten items on the survey corresponded with the InTASC Standards for Teacher Education, and the survey met CAEP’s standards for data collection per our Quality Assurance System and CAEP’s reaccreditation decision in October 2019.
 Respondents represented all years of the program and were distributed across all certification areas.
-92.5% of the respondents reported that they are currently employed in education, most (87.1%) in public, charter, or independent K-12 schools.
+90.7% of the respondents reported that they are currently employed in education, most (82.4%) in public or independent K-12 schools.
 On each of the ten items, 90% or more of respondents report that they “strongly agree” or “agree” that Bard MAT prepared them for their work as educators.

 - Graduation Rates